rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscMutationSapHana.md

 - There is a single argument of type PatchSapHanaSystemInput.
 - Returns PatchSapHanaSystemReply.
+### restoresystemstorage
+Restore SAP HANA storage to a storage snapshot

+Supported in v9.2
+Initiates a job to restore the storage of a SAP HANA system object.
+The GET /sap_hana/system/request/{id} endpoint can be used to monitor the progress of the job.

+- There is a single argument of type RestoreSapHanaSystemStorageInput.
+- Returns AsyncRequestStatus.
 ### unconfigurerestore
 Reset the configuration for system copy restore on target database